If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 "I wish I could be there more.
 I think about you so much.
 You mean everything to me."

-When she says she wants to go home
+When they says they wants to go home

 Don't say